 - Meet the shopkeepers in an authentic General Store in Clayton, selling bits and bobs and baking of all kinds

-Like the river, a strong current of community runs through the town, villages, hamlets and rural areas of the Town of Mississippi Mills.
-A diverse community of rural and small town interests covering over 500 square kilometres of land within Lanark County just west of the City of Ottawa.
+Like the river, a strong current of community runs through the towns, villages, hamlets and rural areas of Mississippi Mills.
+A diverse municipality covering over 500 square kilometres of land within Lanark County just west of the City of Ottawa.

 Mississippi Mills is an outstanding urban and rural community that is recognized for its natural and architectural beauty, high quality of life and respect for its heritage and environment.
 In its vision of the future, the community will be seen to promote and manage balanced economic growth.

 Come and experience history, maple syrup, skiing, theatre, hiking, art, antiques, museums, bridges, festivals, golf, shopping, waterfalls, harvest, markets, puppets, music, canoeing, snow tubing, food, murals, fishing, B&B’s, mills, cycling, and friendly, interesting and unique people.

 Created as a result of municipal amalgamations in January 1998, Mississippi Mills is made up of the former Townships of Ramsay and Pakenham and the Town of Almonte.

 - The Vinyl Cafe, audio of Stuart MacLean on “Almonte” from October 17, 2015: https://www.cbc.ca/player/play/2675490315

 - Narcity: 11 Cute Towns near Ottawa that make you feel a whole world away from home

 - Adventure Report: The High Lonesome Nature Reserve Near Pakenham- A 4.7 Km.
 Hike